ooni/netem/PERFORMANCE.md

 ![Figure 2](docs/img/Figure2.png)

 In terms of RTT, we see the effects of jitter.
-We are currently adding jitter to deburst ougoing packets (which in turn creates a bit of packet reordering).
+We are currently adding jitter to deburst ougoing packets.

 Let us bump the RTT to 10 ms. (Netem allows the [DPIEngine]( https://pkg.go.dev/github.com/ooni/netem#DPIEngine) to bump the